Archive for » May, 2010 «

 The card is a piece of marbled card stock.
 I used some edging scissors to create a decorative edge on the right side of the card.
 Then I took some Distress Ink and used that edge to create a stenciled effect inside the card.
 I added a cardboard accent, topped with another piece of stenciled card stock, and topped it off with a pink paper flower with a glittery copper center.
 Then I embossed the word “Mom” with copper embossing powder.

-Mother's Day Card Inside
+Mother's Day Card Bookmark

 For the inside of the card itself, I didn’t do much other than to stamp on Happy Mother’s Day.
 I wanted to keep it simple, so as not to take away from the Altered Bookmark in the middle.

 The focal point of the bookmark is a transparency image of my sister and me, taken oh so long ago, when I was about 5-1/2.
-I adhered that to a piece of distressed muslin and the Mod Podge’d that to the bookmark, which I had already stamped with a text stamp and distressed with a tea-dye Distress Ink.
-Then I stamped on a clock image in the bottom right, along with the words, “a moment in time.”
+I adhered that to a piece of distressed muslin and the Mod Podge'd that to the bookmark, which I had already stamped with a text stamp and distressed with a tea-dye Distress Ink.
+Then I stamped on a clock image in the bottom right, along with the words, "a moment in time."
 I added an embossed hangtag diecut image, a postage stamp sticker, a pink paper flower and a dragonfly diecut image (because my mom loves dragonflies!).
-Finally, I added alpha stickers for NAIH, which means Never Apart in Heart–a family motto; and I added the pink ribbon to finish it off.
+Finally, I added alpha stickers for NAIH, which means Never Apart in Heart--a family motto; and I added the pink ribbon to finish it off.

 So Happy Mother’s Day, Mom…you know I love you more than words could ever say.
 You are truly the best mother I could ever have!